product-os/dreamsheets-scripts/README.md

 # Dreamsheets Scripts

-Contains dreamsheet scripts used for scaffolded dreamsheets (or google app script spreadsheet) projects
+A "Dreamsheet" is a google sheets project that has google app script code it relies upon for extra "super-powers".
+"Dreamsheets Scripts" is a utility for managing various aspects of developing a scaffolded dreamsheet project/codebase using version controlled typescript.

 ## usage

 ### `dreamsheets-scripts init <location>`
-Gets hydrates location and get's it ready for developing the dreamsheet.
+Hydrates location with a new, ready to develop dreamsheets project.
 It will copy template files to location, initialize location as git repo, install dependencies.

 ### `dreamsheets-scripts test`